nurazem/simple-todo-app-rails-angular/README.md

 ToDo App
 =========

-This small project is being developed by Nurazem Kaldybaev as an assessment project for employment at Toptal.
+This small project is being developed by Nurazem Kaldybaev.

 This project shall be developed in: